ChungmanPARK12/grab-integrated-app/README.md

 Expo Go forces `useProxy: true`, meaning the OAuth redirect goes through Expo’s proxy server instead of a native URI.
 Facebook does not support this flow, so the app cannot receive the callback — confirming that a custom **dev-client** is required for proper Facebook login support.

+### Main Service UI (Asset Loading) Debugging

+**Source:** `mainServiceUI/src/components/PaymentPanel.tsx`

+During the blinking skeleton implementation, I ran into cases where the UI got stuck in the loading state, and later cases where the boxes appeared but the icons loaded out of sync.
+To stabilize the experience, the component preloads the icons invisibly during the skeleton phase so the final content appears all at once after the loading state ends.